UnknownLoop11/fullstack-assignment/README.md

 - Implemented RESTful APIs for communication.
 - Enhanced validations and minor bugs for seamless functionality.

-#### To run this project locally follow the steps in '/backend' & '/frontend' directory for detailed instructions.
+#### To run this project locally, first clone the repository and follow the steps specified in '/backend' & '/frontend' directory for detailed instructions.